 Ghana's EPA is an agency of Ghana's Ministry of Environment, Science, Technology & Innovation (MESTI).

 On July 2, 2019, Kwabena Frimpong Boateng, the minister pictured above, told a room packed full of journalists that since the inauguration of the Agbogbloshie Technical Training Centre (see my criticism of this facility here), the burning of electrical wires for copper recovery at Agbogbloshie has completely ceased.

 In fact, he advised the journalists to ignore all images coming out of Agbogbloshie as they may have been unearthed from the archives.

 Agbogbloshie was no longer a toxic threat - the minister comforted the journalists.

-But this was not true, and is still not true as at November 2019.
+But this was not true, and is still not true in March 2020.